 (Sec.
 233) Permits HUD to use funds provided by this bill for Homeless Assistance Grants to award one-year grants to transition from one Continuum of Care program component to another.

 (The program awards project sponsors or unified funding agencies competitive grants focused on addressing the long-term housing and services needs of homeless individuals and families.)
-Specifies that no more than 50% of the each transition grant may be used for the costs of eligible activities of the program component originally funded.
+Specifies that no more than 50% of each transition grant may be used for the costs of eligible activities of the program component originally funded.

 (Sec.
 234) Prohibits HUD from using funds provided by this bill to direct a grantee to undertake specific changes to existing zoning laws as part of carrying out the final rule entitled "Affirmatively Furthering Fair Housing" or the notice entitled "Affirmatively Furthering Fair Housing Assessment Tool."

 (Sec.
 235) Amends the Multifamily Assisted Housing Reform and Affordability Act of 1997 to extend the Mark-to-Market Program until October 1, 2022.
 (The program is intended to preserve long-term low-income housing affordability by restructuring FHA-insured or HUD-held mortgages for eligible multifamily housing projects.)

 (Sec.
 236) Prohibits funds provided by this bill for new guarantees of mortgages insured under the Mutual Mortgage Insurance (MMI) Fund from being used to guarantee or insure any mortgage on properties with a loan under the Property Assessed Clean Energy (PACE) program, if any portion of the loan or obligation is or has the potential to be in a superior lien position compared to the mortgage guaranteed or insured under the MMI Fund.